 There are a few more factors to weigh up: each company provides a different set-top box with different features included, although the basics in terms of what you can do are largely the same.
 All these boxes let you pause and rewind live TV, for example, so if someone knocks on your front door you can pause your show in the meantime.

-In some cases you can pay extra to BT, Sky or Virgin for a better box: more space to record shows, more shows recorded simultaneously, a better remote control, better TV quality, support for watching TV in multiple rooms in the house, and so on.
-Some boxes support smart apps, so you can access the likes of Netflix and iPlayer through the same interface.
+As we've already mentioned, in some cases you can pay extra to BT, Sky, TalkTalk or Virgin for a better box: more space to record shows, more shows recorded simultaneously, a better remote control, better TV quality, support for watching TV in multiple rooms in the house, and so on.
+Some boxes support smart apps, so you can access the likes of Netflix and iPlayer through the same interface as well.

 It's also worth investigating the proprietary mobile and web apps made by these firms that come with your subscription, which are always useful for catching up with shows while you're away from home.
 Most packages let you view a selected number of channels through a web browser too, though you may have to pay extra for the privilege.

-BT is the odd one out here: you must be a BT broadband customer to get it, the channel selection is smaller, and it's cheaper.
-It's best to think of BT's pay TV package as an optional extra for its broadband, an enhanced version of Freeview that would suit those who want BT Sports, Sky Sports and Sky Cinema without paying too much extra.
+BT and TalkTalk are similar, in that you must be a BT or TalkTalk broadband customer to get them.
+What's more, the channel selections are smaller, and the deals are cheaper.
+It's best to think of these pay TV packages as optional extras on top of the broadband - an enhanced version of Freeview that would suit those who want premium sports and movies without paying all that much extra.

 After that it's Sky vs Virgin.
 If you can get both at your house then it's a very close call indeed: both offer similar channels and similar features at a similar price.
 It may come down to which deals are available when you're shopping, or who provides your internet: Virgin is reckoned to be slightly superior in terms of its various broadband offerings.

-Sky Q changes the game somewhat, giving you 4K content, more simultaneous recordings, and a slicker interface compared with Virgin Media.
+Both Sky and Virgin now offer 4K packages, more simultaneous recordings, and a slicker interface compared with Virgin Media.
 It'll also cost you more, of course, and no doubt Virgin is working on a next-gen service of its own - until then, Sky Q is just about the most impressive pay TV service you can sign up for, even if it comes at a high price.